mperrin/mcfost-python/docs/index.rst

 While the names are the same, context should generally make it clear which is which!

+This documentation assumes readers are already familiar with MCFOST itself and have read the MCFOST Manual.
+Some references and comparisons are made to the MCFOST Results Explorer tool (in IDL), but familiarity with that isn't required.

 .. warning::
         For the time being, this documentation is still very incomplete.
 As is the software itself!